Alberto0235/USB3.2-Hub-4Port/README.md

 ### ⚡ SuperSpeed Signal Integrity

 - All SS differential pairs routed on **L1 and L6 only**, each with an adjacent solid GND plane (L2 and L5) as the impedance reference.
-- **Differential impedance: 90Ω ±10%**, calculated with Altium's built-in
-  field solver on the PCBWay 6-layer stackup.
+- **Differential impedance: 90Ω ±10%**, calculated with Altium's built-in field solver on the 6-layer stackup.
-- Prepreg L1–L2 and L5–L6: **2116, 0.12mm, Dk = 4.45**
+- Prepreg L1–L2 and L5–L6: **2116, 0.12mm, Dk = 4.45**.
-  → trace width 0.136mm / gap 0.127mm.
-- **5W clearance rule (0.6mm)** enforced between SS pairs and all other signals and copper pours.
+- **5W clearance rule (0.6mm)** enforced between SS/HS pairs and all other signals and copper pours.
 - **Intra-pair skew ≤ 0.15mm** (≈ 1.2 ps) on all SuperSpeed pairs.
-- AC coupling caps (100nF, 0402, X7R) on TX paths only,
+- AC coupling caps (100nF, 0402, X7R) on TX paths.
-  placed within 5mm of connectors.
-- **Polarity inversion** applied where needed: both TUSB8044A (section 11.1.3) and HD3SS3220 support it natively — no via swaps required.
+- **Polarity inversion** applied where needed: both TUSB8044A and HD3SS3220 support it natively, no via swaps required.

 | Impedance Profile | Stackup |
 |:---:|:---:|